All trials and appeals

+My name is Paul Matthews.
+I am a top rated and affordable divorce and family law attorney, conveniently located here in New York City.
 I opened my private Family Law Practice in downtown Manhattan in 1996, specializing in family law trials and appeals.
-To date, I have tried over a thousand cases.
+To date, I have tried over 500 cases.
 I have also prosecuted or defended over a dozen appeals, and have successfully filed over a hundred uncontested divorce cases.

 Like all reputable attorneys, I do require an up front retainer on contested cases.
 The amount of this retainer depends on a number of things, including the type of case, the complexity and difficulty of the case, whether the issues of law are simple or complex, and who the adversary is.

 I consider my word, my integrity, and my reputation as my most important assets.
 My law practice enjoys a rating of A+ with the Better Business Bureau, and I myself enjoy the highest rating of “10-Superb” with AVVO, the most well known attorney rating service.

-At the present time, my law practice focuses on Family Law Matters.
+At the present time, my practice focuses on Family Law Matters.
 Family Law is a specialty practice which includes: